 Criminal justice records are available per state statute.
 A written application must be submitted, along with copy and search fees set by ordinance.
 Most requests require about three days to research after administrative approval.
 Some reports may be withheld until investigation is complete, and most juvenile records are not releasable.
 If you need records from another state, county, or local agency, you will need to contact that agency, as we may only release our own local records.
 State-wide criminal arrest records and driving records are available from the Colorado Crime Information Center and the Colorado Department of Revenue.
 If you are the defendant in a case, you or your attorney can obtain case reports through the discovery process from the prosecuting attorney.

 To Get Your Request

-When emailing or mailing in the request please incluse a readable copy of your photo ID.
-If you have any questions call (970)522-3512 option 1 and ask for Records.
+When emailing or mailing in the request please include a readable copy of your photo ID.
+If you have any questions call (970)522-3512 option 2.